You Are Here: Home » Find People » National Advisory Neurological Disorders And Stroke Council (NANDSC) »

 Council members present were:

-Council members absent were:
+Council member absent was:

 Council Roster (Attachment 1)

-Ex Officio Member present:
+Ex Officio Members present:

 Dr. Robert Ruff, Department of Veterans Affairs